LMSCloudPaulD/rmaint-tools/README.md

-# Release Maintenance Tools (rmaint-utils)
+# Release Maintenance Tools (rmaint-tools)

-This repository provides a set of helper functions for release maintenance workflows, including Git worktree management, release branch helpers, and Docker utilities for Koha and related environments.
+This repository provides a set of helper functions and scripts for release maintenance workflows, including Git worktree management, release branch helpers, Docker utilities for Koha and related environments, and Bugzilla integration.

 ## Usage